CHFR-wide/flatpancakesss-site-fork/content/posts/playing-mario-kart-ds-online-20-years-later.md

 The game was laggy, but we were also playing cross-regions from Europe to North America

 The biggest issue by far, were the frequent number of disconnects.
 I would like to give some benefit of the doubt as...

+Overall, the online play is servicable but noticably inferior to playing multiplayer locally.
+Though I can't be too harsh on it, considering it's a 20 year old

 ## The gameplay